Policoro: Geography and weather

-It is on the Ionian coast, 70 km far from Taranto and Matera.
+It is on the Ionian coast, 70 km far from Taranto and 60 km far from Matera.
 Policoro has a hot Mediterranean climate and enjoys mild winters with moderate rainfall.
 Summers are warm to hot and also dry and sunny.
 Rainfall is rare in this season, and a typical July has only two or three days with measurable rainfall.
 The temperature is typically above 20 °C and frequently reaches 30 °C+.
 The average maximum temperature in the warmest months (July and August) is around 37 °C. During winter, days can be either sunny and dry or damp and rainy.
 Frost is unusual and snowfall is extremely rare that they are remembered by the townspeople as special events.
 The last noticeable snowfall occurred in early January 2017.
 The average minimum temperature in January is around 7 °C. Spring starts mild and rainy in late March and becomes increasingly warmer and sunnier towards June.